 This is a very adaptable recipe and below are a few easy substitutions and variations you can try.

-- Cinnamon Sugar Pretzel Bites - After boiling, omit the egg wash and bake the pretzel bites.
-Let them cool completely, then brush with melted butter and toss in a cinnamon sugar mixture (I recommend using ¼ cup granulated sugar + 1 teaspoon ground cinnamon).
+- Sourdough Discard Cinnamon Sugar Pretzel Bites - After boiling, omit the egg wash and bake the pretzel bites as directed.
+Let them cool completely, then brush with 3 Tablespoons melted butter and roll in a cinnamon sugar mixture (I recommend using ½ cup granulated sugar + 4 teaspoons ground cinnamon).

 - Substitute for eggs - If you're not eating or baking with eggs, you can use melted butter or water in place of the egg wash.